 IFRS 17 will affect how we account for our insurance contracts and how we report our financial performance in our Consolidated Statements of Operations.
-Any regulatory and tax regimes that are dependent upon IFRS accounting values may also be impacted.
-In particular, the introduction of IFRS 17 will require revisions to OSFI's LICAT guideline that became effective on January 1, 2018.
+Any regulatory and tax regimes that are dependent upon IFRS accounting values will also be impacted.
+In particular, the introduction of IFRS 17 will require revisions to OSFI's LICAT guideline.
 OSFI has indicated that, in developing the revisions to align the LICAT guideline with the accounting standard, they intend to maintain capital frameworks with current capital policies and minimize the potential industry-wide capital impacts.

 The adoption of IFRS 17 will be a significant change for us and for the industry.
 In order to ensure effective implementation, we have established a transition program for IFRS 17 and dedicated significant resources to the implementation.
 IFRS 17 requires a more expansive set of data, calculations, external disclosure, analyses and controls than the current accounting standard.
 This necessitates new technologies to support computational aspects and controls relevant to managing the business under IFRS 17.
 As a result, the project to implement IFRS 17 is a multi-year suite of enterprise-wide actions, technology upgrades, policy and process changes, education and change management initiatives.
+The program is also dependent on external factors, such as the finalization of the proposed amendments to IFRS 17 and the readiness of a tested solution for the Contractual Service Margin ("CSM").
+At this point, we cannot reasonably estimate the effect that IFRS 17 will have on our Consolidated Financial Statements.